tianminc/SmartHome/README.md

   When the fauxmo switch is turned on/off, Raspberry Pi sends the IR signal to TV.
 * Edifier S2000Pro speakers.
 Connected to TV via optical and to PC with aux input.
 It comes with an IR remote control to control power, volume, EQ modes and input selection.
 IR LED on Raspberry Pi emulates this remote to control the speaker.
+The volume can be controlled by TV remote using `lg_volume.js`.
 * [Eclipse floor lamp](https://www.amazon.com/gp/product/B01KKZRF5C).
 I like how it looks but out of box it's not Alexa friendly.
 It does not turn itself on when plugged into power and requires a touch on its capacitance switch to turn on or dim.
 This makes it impossible to